cammytown/telephenesis/README.md

 - `npm run sasswatch`
 - `webpack --watch`

-## TODO
+## Planned Features
-- organize/filter the universe by newness, popularity, etc.
-- get webpack config to handle SASS?
-- rename instances of "sid" to "starID", probably
+- Reorder the layout of the universe and filter stars to quickly see bookmarked or most popular stars.
+- Community features like discussion.

 ## Built using
 * [Node.js](https://nodejs.org/en/)